olliemath/urelativedelta/README.md

 urelativedelta provides the following utilities:

 - `relativedelta` a simple replacement for [dateutil.relativedelta](https://dateutil.readthedocs.io/en/stable/relativedelta.html)
+- `daterule`: a module of useful iterators yielding regular (e.g. monthly) dates
-- Proceedural helper functions for shifting date and datetime values by months and years
+- proceedural helper functions for shifting date and datetime values by months and years

 it is a python port of the [chronoutil](https://github.com/olliemath/chronoutil) library for rust (itself inspired by [dateutil](https://pypi.org/project/python-dateutil)).